 Pattern has been professionally tech edited by Stephanie Boardman.
 Thanks also go to my test knitters!

-Or go to Ravelry.
-The pattern is $5 USD.
+Here’s the pattern for sale on Gumroad.
 If you live in in the EU, VAT will be added automatically.

 - 14.5 inches (37cm) deep, 40 inches (102cm) along upper edge, 91 inches (2.3m) along longer edge